 Protein Powder in Oatmeal

-First off I’ll cover protein powder.
-I have been adding protein powder to my oatmeal more and more recently.
-It adds a ton of protein, is super simple to add and can add a fun flavor to the oatmeal.
+I know adding protein powder to oatmeal might seem like something only body builders or athletes do, but I have been adding protein powder to my oatmeal and I love it!.
+It adds a ton of protein, is super simple to add and can add a fun flavor to the oatmeal as well.
 This chocolate peanut butter protein oatmeal gets its chocolate flavor from the protein powder.
 Double win!
 Protein powder works great in pretty much any kind of oatmeal – mix it into overnight oats or to stovetop oatmeal.
 1 scoop of protein powder has about 15-20 grams of protein.

-Protein powder is also a great option if you’re vegan or avoid eggs or dairy, considering a lot of the easy protein options include both of those things.
+Protein powder is also a great option if you’re vegan or avoid eggs or dairy, considering a lot of the easy protein options (like yogurt and eggs) won’t work for you.
 Wondering which protein powder to use?
 Check out this post where I share all my favorite plant-based protein powder brands.

 Add oats, banana slices and sea salt to a pot.
 Add water and stir to combine.
 Add cinnamon and vanilla, if using.
 Heat over medium-high heat for 8-10 minutes or until all the liquid has been absorbed.
 Be sure to stir the oats several times while cooking to make sure the banana slices melt into the oats.
 You’ll know the oatmeal is done when all the liquid is absorbed and the oats are thick and fluffy.